TRIUMPH TR4 SPORT

 ASI Registration Gold Plate n.
 3164

-The Triumph TR4 was launched in 1961 (replacing the now obsolete TR3), designed by Giovanni Michelotti and featured a series of interesting innovations, the most important of which, the new 2.2-liter engine with synchronized gearbox and a new steering box.
+The Triumph TR4 was launched in 1961 (replacing the now obsolete TR3), designed by Giovanni Michelotti and featured a number of interesting innovations, the most important of which, the new 2.2-liter engine with synchronized gearbox and a new steering box.

 Other marginal innovations concerned the side windows, internal ventilation and an innovative hard top (later taken up by the Porsche Targa) consisting of a bolted rear window and a removable rigid central section, also available in the “surrey top” canvas version.